No. 1 TE strongly linked to three major college football programs

 In this story:

-Ahmad Hudson, the nation’s consensus No. 1 tight end in the 2027 class, has surged up recruiting boards following a productive junior season and a busy early-January recruitment window.
+Ahmad Hudson, a 6-foot-6, roughly 240-pound multi-sport standout from Ruston High School in Ruston, Louisiana, is a five-star recruit widely regarded as the No. 1 tight end in the 2027 cycle and a top-20 overall prospect on the 247Sports composite.

-In his breakout junior campaign, Hudson recorded 41 catches for 718 yards and six touchdowns, helping lead Ruston High School to the Louisiana Division I Non-Select state title game and earning All-Ruston Daily Leader Newcomer of the Year honors.
+During his breakout 2024 sophomore campaign, Hudson recorded 39 receptions for 754 yards and six touchdowns, helping lead Ruston to the Louisiana Division I Non-Select state championship game.

-The 6-foot-6, 239-pound Louisiana native has now collected more than 30 offers from Power 5 and Group of 5 programs, with the most recent spike in interest coming during a fresh round of offers and contact on January 7, 2026.
+Hudson is also a two-sport star, excelling as a high-level basketball player for Ruston.

-That group includes high-profile suitors such as Texas A&M, LSU, and Nebraska, each of which presents a clear pathway and distinct fit for a hybrid pass-catcher of Hudson’s profile.
+As a sophomore, he earned Ruston Daily Leader MVP and Louisiana District 2-5A MVP honors after averaging 21 points, 14 rebounds, and three blocks per game, accomplishments that have further elevated his national recruiting profile.

 Read More at College Football HQ